 Sheep baa to communicate with each other.
 They use a variety of sounds to communicate their position within the herd, and use their sounds to bond with their offspring,

 The baaing of a sheep produces a vibrato-like noise and is an efficient means of sending sound signals of the sheep’s identity across to others.

-The vibrating sensation in the sound pitch allows the listener’s ability to identify sound modulations that are generated in the vocal tract of the animal.
+The vibrating sensation in the sound pitch allows the listener’s ability to identify sound modulations generated in the animal’s vocal tract.

 Apart from baaing, sheep also produce other noises.
 These include grunting, snorting, as well as rumbling sounds.
 These sounds depend on the state of their mind and body.

-Bleating sounds can range from very high-pitched to lower volumes and frequencies, from rapid to slow, and from occasional to repetitive.
+Bleating sounds can range from very high-pitched to lower volumes and frequencies, from rapid to slow and occasional to repetitive.

 Domesticated And Wild Sheep

-Domesticated sheep are small ruminants, and are different from their wild counterparts in a variety of aspects or traits.
+Domesticated sheep are small ruminants and are different from their wild counterparts in various aspects or traits.